 With under two days to go before Australian’s go to the polls for the Federal Election, the Liberal Party of Australia have finally released their fiscal costings and with it plans for new schemes like maternity leave.
 This comes with a “Do it Yourself” message to the Australian citizen to work through their numbers.

 As part of the Coalition’s Policy for Women is a plan to help working mums with “A Real Paid Parental Leave Scheme”.

 Maternity leave plan

-- all working mums taking maternity leave from 1 July 2015, even executives earning over $150,000
+In addition to ongoing salary payments and superannuation, all working mums taking maternity leave from 1 July 2015, even executives earning over $150,000 will be eligible.

 Supporters of the Coalition’s maternity scheme say: it is a working woman’s right.

 I believe, it is a scheme to allow the wealthy to continue living a lavish lifestyle from government funds, while reducing the burden on employers.